Microsoft/IntuneDocs.pt-pt/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 ---
-title: Solucionando problemas de registro de dispositivo iOS no Microsoft Intune
+title: Troubleshooting iOS device enrollment problems in Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Sugestões para solucionar alguns dos problemas mais comuns ao registrar dispositivos iOS no Intune.
+description: Suggestions for troubleshooting some of the most common problems when you enroll iOS devices in Intune.
 keywords: ''
 author: ErikjeMS
 ms.author: erikje